2010 Philippine House of Representatives elections in Calabarzon: 4th District

-Incumbent Lorenzo Tañada III is running unopposed.
+Incumbent Erin Tañada is running unopposed.

 Rizal

 1st District

-Incumbent Michael John Duavit is in his third consecutive term already and is not eligible for reelection; Joel Duavit will run as his party's nominee in the district..
+Incumbent Jack Duavit is in his third consecutive term already and is not eligible for reelection; Joel Duavit will run as his party's nominee in the district.

 2nd District

 Incumbent Adeline Rodriguez-Zaldarriaga is not running; Isidro Rodriguez, Jr. will run as her party's nominee in the district.

 Antipolo

 Antipolo is a component city of Rizal.